Jochyoua/MCSF/README.md

-# MCSF (MY CHRISTIAN SWEAR FILTER)
+# MCSF

-This is my first plugin I've ever made and I'm going to try to keep it updated for as long as possible.
-Currently this plugin has been tested with Minecraft Java edition versions 1.8.8 through 1.15.2.
+This is my a plugin for Minecraft and I'm going to try to keep it updated for as long as possible.
+Currently this plugin has been tested with Minecraft Java edition versions 1.8.8 through 1.16.4.

 Download latest version from [SpigotMC.org](https://www.spigotmc.org/resources/54115/)